 Learn using a sample use case or Move Straight to Steps HERE

 Use case: I have an excel dataset that contains public companies info like ticker symbol, industry etc.

-But, I am interested in created an online portfolio on say Yahoo Finance which requires comma separated ticker symbols for multiple entries, and off-course I am not interested in inserting data individually (maybe I am lazy or want to save time & energy or their maybe just too much data to work with, any the case I think their is no point going one by one if you can do it all at once and more effectively).
+And, I am interested in creating an online portfolio on say Yahoo Finance which requires comma separated ticker symbols for multiple entries, and off-course I am not looking to insert data individually (maybe I am lazy or want to save time & energy or there maybe just too much data to work with, any the case I think their is no point going one by one if you can do it all at once and more effectively).

 I will be taking all the ticker symbols.

-Note: In this example, I will be working with Atom on a Mac (you may choose an editor of your choice).
-If you are on a Windows Computer please use Ctrl (control) button on your keyboard instead of Command and you should be able to achieve the same results.
+In this example, I will be working with Atom on a Mac (you may choose an editor of your choice).
+If you are on a Windows Computer please use Ctrl (control) button on your keyboard instead of Command and you should be able to achieve the same results

-Let’s start, open your code editor with data you would like to work with, below, I have have isolated all the ticker symbols I am interested in working with.
+Let’s start, open your code editor with data you would like to work with.
+Below, I have isolated all the ticker symbols that I am interested in working with.

 Step 1: Select all the data using Command + A on your keyboard

 Step 2: Press Command + Shift + L to split data into lines, this will allow you to work at the end of each line.

 Step 3: Using the Arrow key → navigate to end of the line, and add comma or any other content of your choice.